mechmotum/mechmotum.github.io/content/dygert-crash.rst

 6:16,right
 6:20,left
 6:24,right
-hard to detext next left max because the collision with the rail is occuring
+hard to detect next left max because the collision with the rail is occurring

 Ploch2012 shows wobble frequencies between 6 and 9 Hz for 0 to 20 m/s in Figure
-4. Same figure shows the wobble mode unstant from about 4 to 20 m/s.
+4. Same figure shows the wobble mode unstable from about 4 to 20 m/s.
 This is for a model with rider lean and the but attached to the seat.

 Klinger2014 shows wobble between 8 and 12 Hz for 0 to 20 m/s for leaned over